raphael1688dev/addon-nginx-proxy-manager-with-agent/proxy-manager/DOCS.md

-# Home Assistant Community Add-on: Nginx Proxy Manager
+# Home Assistant Community Add-on: Nginx Proxy Manager with NGINX Agent

 This add-on enables you to easily forward incoming connections to anywhere, including free SSL, without having to know too much about Nginx or Let’s Encrypt.

+** F5 NGINX One Console Integration:**
+This custom version natively integrates the **F5 NGINX Agent**.
+It allows you to connect your Home Assistant Nginx Proxy Manager directly to the F5 NGINX One Console for real-time traffic monitoring, metrics collection, and centralized visibility, all without breaking the standard Home Assistant experience.

 Forward your domain to your Home Assistant, add-ons, or websites running at home or anywhere else, straight from a simple, powerful interface.